Bill Benter

 William Benter (born 1957) is an American professional gambler and philanthropist who focuses on horse betting.
-Benter earned nearly $1 billion through the development of one of the most successful analysis computer software programs in the horse racing market.
+Benter earned nearly $1 billion through the development of one of the most successful analysis computer software programs in the horse racing market and is considered to be the most successful gambler of all time.

-Benter has served as president of Hong Kong Rotary Club, founded the Benter Foundation, is chairman and International CEO of Acusis LLC, Pittsburgh, Pennsylvania, and occasionally lectures university students on subjects like statistics and mathematical probability.
+Benter has served as president of the Hong Kong Rotary Club, founded the Benter Foundation, is chairman and International CEO of Acusis LLC in Pittsburgh, Pennsylvania, and occasionally lectures university students on subjects like statistics and mathematical probability.

 Benter is a philanthropist donating to charitable causes both in Hong Kong and the United States.

 Early life and career

 William Benter was born and raised in Pittsburgh, Pennsylvania.
-As he grew up, he wanted to use his mathematical talents to make a profit so immediately after finishing a university physics degree in 1977, he went to the blackjack tables in Las Vegas and used his skills to count cards.
-He came across the book, Beat the Dealer, by Edward O. Thorp, which helped him improve his methods.
-Seven years later, he was banned from all of Vegas’ strip's casinos.
+As he grew up, he wanted to use his mathematical talents to make a profit, so immediately after finishing a university physics degree in 1977, he went to the blackjack tables in Las Vegas and used his skills to count cards.
+He came across the book Beat the Dealer by Edward O. Thorp, which helped him improve his methods.
+Seven years later, he was banned from all of the Vegas strip's casinos.